-New business premiums, on a PVNBP basis, are calculated as equalling single premiums plus the present value of expected new business premiums of regular premium business, allowing for lapses and other assumptions made in determining the EEV new business profit.
+'PVNBP' refers to the Present Value of New Business Premiums.
+PVNBPs are calculated as equalling new single premiums plus the present value of expected premiums of new regular premium business.
+In determining the present value, allowance is made for lapses and other assumptions applied in determining the EEV new business profit.